compdemocracy/polis/math/README.md

 ## Running commands

-There are also a number of commands which can be run, either locally or with `docker-compose run math ...`, from the root of the monorepo:
+There are also a number of commands which can be run, either locally or with `docker compose run math ...`, from the root of the monorepo:

 * `clojure -M:run --help` - print run command help (noisy; sorry)
 * `clojure -M:run export <conversation-id> -f <export-filename>.zip` - export the conversation at `<conversation-id>` to the given filename